 - Know how the DB2 Optimizer can be influenced to aid performance.

 - Use EXPLAIN tools and techniques to improve SQL performance

 - Alter the configuration of DB2 to improve performance and enable automatic maintenance of DB2 tables

 - Develop SQL stored procedures

-Outline of WA1864 DB2 Administration and SQL Procedures for LUW Training
+Outline for DB2 Administration and SQL Procedures for LUW

 Getting started with DB2 (INSTANCES)

 - Instance creation and configuration